RazvanMacovei15/SpotifyFestival/README.md

 ## Scope:

-* create an application for the purpose of learning JavaFX and API calls
+* create an application for the purpose of learning JavaFX, API calls and how to manage a database using JDBC and SQLITE

 ## Table of contents: